 Porsche Mission E Cross Turismo

 Porsche unveiled its second all-electric car - behind the Taycan - at the Geneva Motor Show 2018.
 Called the Mission E Cross Turismo, it's a four-seater sports car with the Tesla Model S set firmly in its sights.
 It can't quite match the Model S's Ludicrous Mode 0-60mph of 2.9 seconds, but at 3.5-seconds, the Porsche won't be left far behind in a drag race.

-The Cross Turismo will be a combination of the Taycan (formerly the Mission E) and the Panamera, with a higher ride height and tougher wheel arch surrounds.
+The Cross Turismo will be a combination of the Taycan (formerly the Mission E) and the Panamera, with higher ride height and tougher wheel arch surrounds.

-Rimac says the 1888bhp car will go on to a top speed of 258mph and can recharged to 80 per cent in 30 minutes.
+Rimac says the 1888bhp car will go on to a top speed of 258mph and can recharge to 80 per cent in 30 minutes.
 It will go into production later this year and will be limited to a 150 car run.